Treat your mother at several South Florida hotspots for Mother’s Day - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-Jesse Saunders/owner: “Bring your mothers out and let’s spike the evening here at Spiked Rich Nitrogen Ice Cream.
-It’s not all about the kids, mom deserves a treat once in a while also.”
+Jesse Saunders, owner, Spiked Rich Nitrogen Ice Cream: “Bring your mothers out and let’s spike the evening here at Spiked Rich Nitrogen Ice Cream.
+It’s not all about the kids; Mom deserves a treat once in a while also.”

 If you’re having a rocky road with Mama, treating her to these delicious creations inside Spiked Rich Nitrogen in Doral will smooth things out.

-Jesse Saunders: “We have a heartbreaker, which is going to be our cheesecake ice cream sundae, very popular.
-As well as strawberry daiquiri garnished and decorated with all the fun Mother’s Day accouterments and we have a Ferrero Nutella special as well which will have Irish cream Nutella and Ferrero roche.”
+Jesse Saunders: “We have a Heartbreaker, which is going to be our cheesecake ice cream sundae, very popular.
+As well as strawberry daiquiri garnished and decorated with all the fun Mother’s Day accouterments, and we have a Ferrero Nutella special, as well which will have Irish cream Nutella and Ferrero Rocher.”

 You can get these cool treats, virgin or non-virgin.